Charles Napier Kennedy

-Charles Napier Kennedy (1852 in London – 1898 in St Ives) was a British artist.
+Charles Napier Kennedy ARHA, ROI (1852 in London – 1898 in St Ives) was a British artist.
 He studied at the Slade School and was renowned for his mythological paintings.

-He was elected to the Royal Institute of Oil Painters in 1883 and became an Associate of the Royal Hibernian Academy in 1896.
+He was elected a member (ROI) of the Royal Institute of Oil Painters in 1883, and was elected an Associate member (ARHA) of the Royal Hibernian Academy in 1896.

 His wife Lucy (née Marwood) was also an artist.
 Kennedy died in St Ives, Cornwall, in 1898, at the age of 46.